The Illusion of Readiness in Health AI: Discussion

 Static benchmark scores provide little insight into how models behave under real-world uncertainty.
-To address this limitation, we propose \textbf{structured stress testing} as a core component of evaluation.
-As shown in Section~\ref{sec:stress-tests}, our tests T1–T5 revealed distinct vulnerabilities—models often \textbf{succeed for the wrong reasons}, retaining high accuracy even when visual input is removed (T1–T2, see Example ~\ref{fig:no_image_example_1}-\ref{fig:no_image_example_3}); they show \textbf{brittle behavior} under minor perturbations such as distractor reordering, weakening, or visual substitution (T3–T5, See Example ~\ref{fig:no_image_example_1}-\ref{fig:image_replaced_example_3}); and they frequently produce \textbf{fabricated reasoning chains}, generating confident but incorrect explanations that mask underlying shortcut behaviors (T6, See Example ~\ref{fig:error_reason_heuristic}-\ref{fig:error_reason_misgrounded}).
+To address this limitation, we propose structured stress testing as a core component of evaluation.
+As shown in Section 2, our tests T1–T5 revealed distinct vulnerabilities, models often succeed for the wrong reasons, retaining high accuracy even when visual input is removed (T1–T2, see Example 9-11); they show brittle behavior under minor perturbations such as distractor reordering, weakening, or visual substitution (T3–T5, See Example 9-14); and they frequently produce fabricated reasoning chains, generating confident but incorrect explanations that mask underlying shortcut behaviors (T6, See Example 15-17).
 These fragilities were hidden in leaderboard performance alone.
 We generalize this approach into a framework of modular tests, each targeting a specific vulnerability such as neglect of visual input, dependence on spurious answer patterns, or overconfident reasoning when evidence is absent.
 By isolating these behaviors, stress tests enable systematic comparison across models and tasks, offering a principled means of diagnosing brittleness that static benchmarks obscure.
 In doing so, they establish a foundation for evaluation protocols that move beyond leaderboards and toward measures of robustness and trustworthiness.